 Before that, Emily and I were students at Spring Arbor University.

 And before thaaat, I was a High School student living and working in Metro Detroit.
 Yep.
 I’m one of those people who love Detroit.
 Her dysfunctions and hollowed out places are strangely endearing to me.
 I guess you had to live there to feel this way.

 I’m interested in: Jeeps, coffee, books, music, keyboards, vintage Mac computers, boomboxes from the 70’s, 80’s, 90’s, commentaries, rhetoric, creative nonfiction, organizational development, broadcasting, podcasting, radcasting, bacon, electrical work, cooking cheap steak in a way that makes it taste expensive, keys, writing, lifting weights, feeling guilty for not lifting weights, and the ongoing debate about what is real.

-At my core is a strong desire to be like Jesus.
+At my core, I desire to be like Jesus.
 I’m not always very good at it, but it’s my aim nonetheless.
 My wife and children need me to be the best husband and dad I can be.
 Jesus makes this possible through His life, death, and resurrection.
 He died, He was buried, He came back to life, He ascended, He is renewing the world, (*) He will return.
 This point in human history (*) is where we’re currently living.
 How to be saved?
 How to be made new?
 How to spend eternity with God?
 Jesus is the way.
 That’s who I’m following.

 Emily and I were married on a warm August afternoon in Fowlerville, MI.
 To this day, I still can’t believe she went through with it.
 She is the essence of beautiful perfection, at least as far as I’m concerned.